XiaoTaoWang/EagleC2/README.rst

 - filterSV

-  Filters the predicted SVs based on ...
+  Filters the predicted SVs based on the probability values and resolutions with the output .txt files of the *predictedSV*.

 - evaluateSV

-  Evaluates a predefined list of SVs using EagleC2 models ...
+  Evaluates a predefined list of SVs using EagleC2 models.

+  Required inputs:

+  1. Path to a .mcool file.
+  2. Path to the folder containing the pre-trained models.
+  3. Path to the predifined list of SVs with format 'chrom1 chrom2 breakpoint1 breakpoint2'

+  Output:

+  The evaluated SVs will be written to a .txt file with 13 columns:

+  - Breakpoint coordinates (chrom1, pos1, chrom2, pos2)
+  - Probability values for each SV type (++, +-, -+, --, ++/--, and +-/-+)
+  - The resolution of the contact matrix from which the SV was evaluated
+  - And if the SV is supported, the supporting coordinates of the Hi-C (pos1, pos2) will be presented.

 - reformatSV